 This year, the Institute for Housing and Urban Development Studies (IHS) commemorates its 65th anniversary.
-The institute stands out as one of the organisations in the field of city development that has made a lasting impact.
-In this article, we reflect on the notable contributions it has had on urban environments worldwide.
+The institute stands out as one of the organisations in the field of city development that has made a lasting impact throughout the years.
+This article brings together reflections on the notable contributions IHS has had on urban environments worldwide.

 A Legacy of Excellence

 Since its establishment in 1958, IHS has been at the forefront of research, education, and capacity building in urban development.
 Located in Rotterdam, Netherlands, the institute was first associated with the Bouwcentrum, a non-profit development institute for housing, building and physical planning, with the goal of helping rebuild Rotterdam after the Second World War.
 In 1971, IHS was called the Bouwcentrum International Education (BIE), and 10 years later, it changed its name to the Institute for Housing Studies (IHS).
 In 2000, IHS moved premises to the Woudestein campus of the Erasmus University Rotterdam, and it became part of the Erasmus Holding.

 One of the key strengths of IHS lies in its ability to equip urban professionals with the necessary knowledge and skills to navigate the complexities of urban development.
 Over the past 65 years, the institute has trained urban planners, policymakers, architects, and other urban practitioners, creating a global alumni network of more than 10 000 people.